 Nonviolent communication seems strange to many at the beginning.
 Firstly, people are reluctant to talk about their feelings in a corporate context and, secondly, the concrete approach requires openness and courage.
 This is something introverted personalities in particular often find challenging.
 Other characters who tend to be more on the offensive may ridicule the unmistakable psychological approaches in the four steps.

-The practice sessions with Marianne help us overcome reservations on both sides.
-Using concrete examples from everyday team life, we learn how conflicts can be identified more quickly using NVC, how best to address them, and how to resolve them.
-I personally (I-statement 😉) have noticed how this makes my communication more honest, solution-oriented, reflective, and courageous.
+The practice sessions with Marianne Oshege help us to reduce reservations on both sides.
+Using concrete examples from everyday team life, we learn how conflicts can be recognised more quickly through GfK, how we can best address them and how we can resolve them.
+I personally (I-message 😉 ) notice how my communication becomes more honest, solution-oriented, reflective and courageous.

 Mindfulness for companies